 Many progressivists tend to find observation of the Lord’s Supper distasteful.
 Some of these have suggested the substitution of other elements that do not represent the body and blood of Christ.
 It is common among progressivists to interpret the Lord’s Supper as a metaphor for the vision of God’s feast for all peoples; references are often cited to virtually any biblical mention of food and drink to somehow add a shred of credibility to this interpretation.
 As a non-progressivist, I should refrain from commenting, but I am truly stumped by the self-evident falsity of such an assertion.
 In the Gospel accounts Jesus explains what the whole thing is about: “This is my body which is given for you.”
 “This is my blood of the new testament, which is shed for many for the remission of sins.”
 “This do in remembrance of me.”
 Paul says, “As often as you eat this bread and drink this cup you show the Lord’s death till he come.”

 Now it is clear that the atonement for sin through the death and resurrection of Jesus Christ is a ubiquitous theme in the New Testament.
 Many progressivists find this doctrine distasteful for a variety of reasons (some more compelling than others).
-I don’t intend to address these reasons at this time – though I believe that is an interesting and needful task; but another question emerges:
+I don’t intend to address these reasons at this time – though I believe that is an interesting and needful task; but another question emerges: if progressivists reject the atonement, how do they interpret the narratives of Jesus Christ?
+What do these things mean?
+Obviously progressivists offer a variety of views on this subject, but there are three prevalent ones.

 a.
 Jesus was a political revolutionary; his subversive doctrines naturally resulted in his execution.
 Usually people who accept this notion tend to view the resurrection as either an early mistake popularized by a subset of his followers, or as a metaphor for the perseverance of his emphases.
 Naturally, modern political revolutionaries are successors to the Jesus movement.
 There are two elements of truth in this: the teachings of Jesus have radical implications for a society that embraces them; and a person who went around saying things like this would most likely get himself killed.
 Nonetheless, I do not find the Galilean Spartacus model persuasive.
 As radical as I find these teachings, I have not seen them imitated by any political movement in the intervening two thousand years; political movements of every stripe are still operate on the same worldly premises that the teachings of Jesus oppose.
 More significantly, that was clearly not the understanding of the early church, and it is clearly not the understanding conveyed in the New Testament.
 I question the ability of anyone who posits an equivalence between, say, Jesus and Che, to actually follow the teachings and example of Jesus.
 On one level, if the New Testament were so compromised on its presentation of Jesus, where might a person acquire the actual teachings of Jesus?
 But on a more fundamental level, those that are presented in the New Testament run counter to human nature.
 And also, as a model for successful revolution, it really fails.
 The fact is, were Jesus such a political figure, he has had an undeniable impact, but it has not been through the pragmatic success of his teachings.